ktaffy/F25-Group1/README.md

     - Vercel is a free service that has automatic CI/CD, and monitoring.

 ## Deployment Plan
-The frontend will be hosted in Vercel.
-Similarly, the backend built in Node.js could be deployed as serverless functions in Vercel.
-This backend system could connect to the Supabase database as well which is hosted through their services on the web.
+The frontend is deployed on vercel with this url: <a>https://mise-en-place-alpha.vercel.app/</a>.
+The backedn is deployed with the serverless option on Railway.
+The database is also run through supabase.